yaksas443/adversaryemulation.github.io/index.md

 ---
 # Red Team Adversary Emulation Course

-In this course, we look at an organization's security from a real-world adversary perspective.
-You are hired by a FinTech startup to conduct an adversary emulation exercise and steal their customer data (before an actual adversary).
-This exercise assumes zero knowledge about the target network.
+In this course, you will look at an organization's security from a real-world adversary perspective.
+You are hired by a FinTech startup, Tax First Labz (http://taxfirstlabz.xyz) to conduct an adversary emulation exercise and steal their customer data (before an actual adversary).
+This exercise will assume zero knowledge about the target network.

+During this adversary emulation exercise you mimic a real world cyber attack with a specific objective, stealing Tax Fist Labz customer data.
+You will follow the Red Team Operations Attack Lifecycle to conduct this exercise.
+You will go through each phase in a step-by-step manner and build our attack path as you move ahead.
+You will employee a variety of techniques, such as

+    - Active and passive information gathering
+    - Weaponizing an exploit
+    - Internal reconnaissance
+    - Brute-forcing via custom username and password lists
+    - Spear phishing a senior employee
+    - Privilege Escalation (Linux and Windows)
+    - Automated Active Directory domain enumeration
+    - Persistence via command and control center
+    - Active Directory attacks

+to achieve your objective.
+Upon completion of the exercise, you will prepare and submit a report to the organization's management.

+Through this course you will learn how to use tools such as, PoshC2, Mentalist, BloodHound, Mimikatz, Metasploit, PowerUp, icacls, PowerShell etc.

 This is a beginner friendly course.
-If you have just started your career in offensive cybersecurity or are preparing for penetration testing certifications like OSCP, eJPT, ePTP, CRTP etc. then this course is for you.
+If you have just started your career in offensive cybersecurity or are preparing for penetration testing exams (OSCP, eJPT, eCPT, eCPTx, CRTP etc.) then this course is for you.
+If you are already a penetration tester or a red teamer, you will enjoy following a live adversary emulation exercise from scope creation to reporting.

 ### Course introduction